50+ Web Performance Terms: A Glossary for Understanding the Landscape

 31. A/B Testing or Split testing

 A/B testing is a technique to test, measure and improve your company’s landing pages, shopping carts, email campaigns, and other key online areas.
 It involves creating two or more versions of a web page and serving each of them in turn to different segments of traffic, in order to see if user behavior is affected.

 32. User Context

-Context is frequently cited when discussing web perfomance and user experience, as the circumstances of a user’s visit matters a great deal for page speed.
+Context is frequently cited when discussing web performance and user experience, as the circumstances of a user’s visit matter a great deal for page speed.
 A user on a mobile device with a slow 3G connection, for instance, will have a much different experience than a user on a desktop.
-When working on performance optimization different user contexts must be taken into account, and certain measures should be taken to solve for performance problems for specific contexts.
+When working on performance optimization different user contexts must be taken into account, and certain measures should be taken to solve performance problems for specific contexts.

 33. User Experience (UX)

 User experience is the encompassing term for how the user interacts with a web application.
-It means considering everything from the performance of the initial page load, to the design and functionality of the pages, to the processing of transactions.
-Basically, every aspect of a web app that a user can percieve can be counted as part of the user experience.
+It means considering everything from the performance of the initial page load to the design and functionality of the pages, to the processing of transactions.
+Basically, every aspect of a web app that a user can perceive can be counted as part of the user experience.